ozbunae/Bank_Loan_Predictions/README.md

 Logistic regression is easier to implement, interpret, and very efficient to train.
 If the number of observations is lesser than the number of features, Logistic Regression should not be used, otherwise, it may lead to overfitting.
 It makes no assumptions about distributions of classes in feature space.

+Although logistic regression is better than linear regression at dealing with categorical variables, it still is not a great model compared to the other algorithmic models that are in this set of trials.
+The logistic regression model was discarded early on.

 ### 3.2 Decision Tree

 Trees answer sequential questions which send us down a certain route of the tree given the answer.
 The model behaves with “if this than that” conditions ultimately yielding a specific result.
 Our decision tree was actually right off the bat a well performing model.
 It's AUC and accuracy were incredible.
+The actual plot of the tree is beautiful.

 ![Decision Tree](images/DT_plot.png)